-Because of that, some streets offered a combination of grim and glamour - Nicely lit buildings were connected by pavement full of litter tossed around by the drunk people.
+Because of that, some streets offered a combination of grim and glamour — Nicely lit buildings were connected by pavement full of litter tossed around by the drunk people.
 Another downside was a surprisingly large volume of smoking in public places.
 On the plus side, loads of local bars offer live music.
-From questionable cover versions of pop songs to immensely cool Irish folk, this ended to be an attraction for pretty much every evening.
+From questionable cover versions of pop songs to immensely cool Irish folk, this became an attraction for pretty much every evening.

 The next day I planned to see some galleries.
 However, the first thing in the morning was to get on the top of the tallest smokestack of the old Jameson Distillery.

 The smokestack is from 1895, the time Jameson was at the peak of its success.
 But then, the Irish whiskey industry sustained many hits by the Prohibition, trade conflicts and the World Wars.
 Jameson merged with other brands and moved production away from Dublin in 1971.
 The site declined until the end of the 20th century when the area got transformed into residential and office spaces, and Jameson opened its visitors centre here.
 The smokestack then got two decks of an observation platform fitted on its top, accessible by a lift.
 But around seven years later, the lift broke down, and nobody was keen to fix it.
 The deck then closed for many years — in fact, the Internet still says that it is not open.
 But as I do like industrial points of interest, I planned to visit the site regardless.
 And surprise, they let me in.
 Only instead of a lift, I had to climb nearly 250 steps.
 I will sound like a broken record, but the luck is for the prepared.

 After this unplanned but exciting morning stretch, I got down to business as I headed to the Irish Modern Art Museum.
 It is located in a former hospital/retirement house for soldiers from the 17th century.